louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 {: #fig-flexicast-2 title="A Flexicast QUIC connection is composed of two types of paths: (1) one bidirectional, unique, unicast path between the source and each receiver and (2) a flexicast flow from the source to a set of receivers relyinf on a multicast distribution tree"}

-At any point in time, if the network condition of a receiver listening to the Flexicast flow degrades, e.g., because the underlying multicast tree fails or because the receiver moves into a non-multicast network, it MAY leave the Flexicast flow and continue receiving content through its unicast path, similarly to R3.
-The seamless transition between the flexicast flow and unicast path is possible because these are Multipath QUIC paths.
+At any point in time, if the network conditions of a receiver of a flexicast flow degrade, e.g., because the underlying multicast tree fails or because the receiver moves into a non-multicast network, it can leave the flexicast flow and continue receiving content through its unicast path.
+The seamless transition between a flexicast flow and a unicast path is possible because these are Multipath QUIC paths.

 ## Extensions to Multipath QUIC.